Big tech is getting grilled on how it enabled election meddling

 House Intelligence Committee — Wednesday at 2 p.m.

 But you won't see Facebook or Twitter CEOs Mark Zuckerberg and Jack Dorsey putting their hand on the bible and sweating under the lights.
-Instead, the tech companies are mainly sending their general counsels: Facebook's Colin Stretch, general counsel; Twitter's Acting General Counsel Sean Edgett; Google's Senior Vice President and General Counsel Kent Walker; and Richard Sanlango, Google's head of law enforcement and Information Security.
+Instead, the tech companies are mainly sending their general counsels: Facebook's Colin Stretch; Twitter's Sean Edgett (acting); Google's Kent Walker, also a senior vice president; and Richard Sanlango, Google's head of law enforcement and information security.

 What kind of questions will be asked?